An embedding vector is a series of numbers and can be considered as a matrix with only one row but multiple columns, such as [2,0,1,9,0,6,3,0].

 An embedding vector includes information representing the characteristics of an object, such as RGB (red-green-blue) color descriptions.
 A color can be described by the proportions of red, green, and blue.
 An embedding vector in RGB could be [R, G, B].

-Advances in modern computer and machine learning technologies have led to massive amounts of multimedia data in diverse application fields such as security, medicine, education, and online information services.
+Advances in modern computer and machine learning technologies have led to massive amounts of multimedia data in diverse application fields such as real estate, pharmaceutical, and financial information services.
 A multimedia object cannot be simply described by alphanumeric data because a multimedia object have multiple dimensions of properties.
-For example, it is impossible to describe an image of a human face with a few numeric parameters or text strings.

 Embedding vectors are important for many different fields of machine learning and pattern recognition.
 Machine learning algorithms typically require a numerical representation of objects in order for the algorithms to perform statistical analysis.